aahan0511/the2048game/README.md

 </div>

-To view the security and data safety of Othello, see [`SECURITY.md`](https://github.com/aahan0511/the2048game/blob/main/.github/SECURITY.md "Security on the2048game").
+To view the security and data safety of the2048game, see [`SECURITY.md`](https://github.com/aahan0511/the2048game/blob/main/.github/SECURITY.md "Security on the2048game").